BatteredBunny/nix-ai-stuff/README.md

 > [!NOTE]
-> Most packages dont have binary cache, and building anything CUDA is very painful and slow.
+> Please note that most of the packages may not have binary cache, and building anything CUDA is very painful and slow.

 # nix-ai-stuff
 Nix flake for several AI projects focusing on nvidia/CUDA.